fabioc-aloha/LogoScraper/DECISIONS.md

 ## 2025-05-19: Robust Domain Cleaning and Diagnostics

 - **Domain Cleaning:** The domain cleaning logic was significantly improved to handle malformed/invalid domains.
 It now removes unwanted characters (commas, semicolons, slashes, backslashes, quotes, angle brackets, parentheses, etc.), strips `www.`, handles multiple domains separated by delimiters, and removes leading/trailing dots and hyphens.
 Only the first valid domain is used.
+- **Minimum Logo Size:** The minimum acceptable logo size is now **28x28 pixels** (was 32x32).
+Images below this threshold are considered too low quality and are skipped.
 - **Diagnostics & Logging:** Added detailed logging for Clearbit logo fetch failures, including HTTP status codes and response content.
 This enables better troubleshooting and transparency for why a logo fetch failed.
 - **Pipeline Robustness:** The pipeline now gracefully handles malformed or invalid domains, only failing when a domain is truly unusable.
 This reduces false negatives and improves overall logo fetch rates.
 - **Documentation:** Updated all relevant documentation and code docstrings to reflect these changes and ensure the workflow is clear and up-to-date.

+## May 2025: Minimum Logo Size and Upscaling
+- Decision: Only one dimension (width or height) must be >= MIN_SOURCE_SIZE for a logo to be accepted.
+- Decision: Remove the upscaling ratio limit; upscaling is now only limited by the configured output size.
+- Rationale: This enables more favicons and small logos to be visually inspected and gives users more flexibility.

 ## Previous Decisions